Fort Indiantown Gap: World War II expansion

 As World War II erupted and the United States prepared to enter the conflict, Pennsylvania agreed to lease its National Guard Post to the U.S. Army for a training post.
 On September 30, 1940, the Commonwealth of Pennsylvania leased the reservation to the federal government for $1.
-A massive construction project got underway, as 13,000 workmen quickly prepared for the arrival of troops and supplies and U.S. Army Garrison at FTIG was born.
+A massive construction project got underway, as 13,000 workmen quickly prepared for the arrival of troops and supplies, and the U.S. Army garrison at FTIG was born.

 When the facility was completed, there were more than 1,400 buildings, including three fire stations, two guesthouses, a bus station, nine chapels, two service clubs, four huge theaters, a large sports arena and a 400 bed hospital.
-Nearly, 800 temporary barracks buildings were located in complete regimental areas with mess halls, recreation buildings and store rooms.
+Nearly 800 temporary barracks buildings were located in complete regimental areas with mess halls, recreation buildings, and store rooms.
 Muir Army Airfield was also constructed at that time.

 Indiantown Gap was dedicated March 3, 1941, and was officially named Indiantown Gap Military Reservation (IGMR).
 It was one of the nation’s busiest Army training camps, serving as the staging area for the New York Port of Embarkation.
 More than 150,000 troops in eight divisions were given final training at IGMR, prior to being shipped overseas.
 In addition to Pennsylvania’s own 28th Infantry Division, the 3rd and 5th Armored Divisions and the 1st, 5th, 37th, 77th and 95th Infantry Divisions also trained at IGMR.
 Once Allied Forces gained a foothold in Europe, IGMR also served as a German POW compound.

-As World War II continued with ever increasing American involvement, a transportation corps training center was established for the purpose of educating Soldiers who would later be used in port battalions.
+As World War II continued with ever increasing American involvement, a transportation corps training center was established for the purpose of educating soldiers who would later be used in port battalions.
 Three dry landships: S.S.
 Manada, S.S.
 Swatara, and the S.S.
 Indiantown were built at IGMR and used for Army stevedore training.

-When the war ended, IGMR became a separation center for officers and enlisted men returning from overseas mostly from Europe.
+When the war ended, IGMR became a separation center for officers and enlisted men returning from overseas, mostly from Europe.
 More than 450,000 men were demobilized here and returned to civilian life.
-At its peak, the center processed more than 1,000 Soldiers per day.
+At its peak, the center processed more than 1,000 soldiers per day.